marcelokunze/awesome-typography/README.md

 List featuring a curated selection of contemporary typefaces and type foundries, organized by classification.

+The listed fonts/foundries follow these criterias: they are modern, production-ready, support Latin characters, and are available in web font formats (WOFF2 or WOFF).

 All these fonts work well for modern interfaces and web design, and offer a way for your project to standout.
 Everyone is welcomed to [contribute](CONTRIBUTE.md).

 ## Contents